Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \subsubsection{Applications of AI-driven QC for User Association}

 \

-Several other studies \cite{done-zuoqixue-15-ok}\cite{done-second-zuoqixue-6-ok} integrated AI techniques with QC algorithms within their solutions while considering network dynamics.
-For example, \cite{done-zuoqixue-15-ok} discussed the path planning for cellular-connected UAVs to minimize the weighted sum of time cost and expected outage duration.
+Several other studies \cite{done-zuoqixue-15-ok,done-second-zuoqixue-6-ok} integrate AI techniques with QC algorithms within their solutions while considering network dynamics.
+For example, \cite{done-zuoqixue-15-ok} discusses the path planning for cellular-connected UAVs to minimize the weighted sum of time cost and expected outage duration.
 Traditional offline optimization techniques face challenges due to practical considerations like local building distribution and directional antenna radiation patterns.
-To overcome this, the authors proposed a DRL solution that mapped the problem into a MDP, enabling the UAV to find the optimal flying direction within each time slot.
-However, the analysis did not establish direct correlations among multiple UAVs, simplifying the model into individual path planning for each UAV.
+To overcome this, the authors propose a QDRL solution that maps the problem into MDP, enabling the UAV to find the optimal flying direction within each time slot.
+Unlike approaches focusing on designing multi-layer quantum networks or updating network parameters, this study proposes a quantum-inspired representation of experience prioritization to improve data efficiency.
+In practical applications, certain buffer experiences are sampled for training with undesirably high frequency, leading to over-fitting.
+Additionally, the limited buffer size exacerbates this issue, resulting in biased and unfair sampling performance.
+To address these challenges, experience prioritization is represented in terms of qubits and determined by linear coefficient quantum ground states.
+This quantum representation creates a connection between quantum eigenstates and the selection or rejection of specific experiences.
+By leveraging quantum amplitude amplification, the method enables the manipulation of quantum collapse to better manage experience sampling and prevent over-fitting.
+However, the analysis does not establish direct correlations among multiple UAVs, simplifying the model into individual path planning for each UAV.

-Due to robust capacity of QDRL for addressing challenges including those characterized by a large state and action spaces, it can also be effectively applied in the optimization of multiple objectives. \cite{done-second-zuoqixue-6-ok} addressed multiple interconnected challenges, encompassing UAV trajectory planning, NOMA user grouping, and power allocation.
-Within this framework, users within a group maintained communication with the UAV within their communication ranges along the UAV trajectory.
-The decision regarding energy consumption by the UAV directly influenced the objective.
-Given the extensive and continuous nature of both action and state spaces, the paper introduced a QDRL approach to effectively tackle the complexity of the problem.
+Due to robust capacity of QDRL for addressing challenges including those characterized by a large state and action spaces, it can also be effectively applied in the optimization of multiple objectives. \cite{done-second-zuoqixue-6-ok} addresses multiple interconnected challenges, encompassing UAV trajectory planning, NOMA user grouping, and power allocation.
+Within this framework, users within a group maintain communication with the UAV within their communication ranges along the UAV trajectory.
+The decision regarding energy consumption by the UAV directly influences the objective.
+Given the extensive and continuous nature of both action and state spaces, the paper introduces a QDRL approach to effectively tackling the complexity of the problem.